ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

 ## Verification of Service Chain configuration on Stockholm-Branch

-To verify the service chain configuration on the **Stockholm-Branch** WAN-Edge router, access the device CLI and execute the command ***show platform software sdwan service-chain database***.
+To verify the service chain configuration on the **Stockholm-Branch** WAN-Edge router, access the device CLI and execute the command:

+- **show platform software sdwan service-chain database**.

 Review the output to confirm the following details: the **<font color="green">Service Chain ID (e.g., SC7)</font>**, the **<font color="green">VRF (e.g., vrf: 1)</font>**, and the State, which should display **UP** to indicate proper functionality.